An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: A General Algorithmic Framework

 \begin{remark} We make the following remarks about Assumption~\ref{ass.residual}.
-Assumption~\ref{ass.residual} pertains to properties of three main components: $(i)$ the iterative solver, $(ii)$ acceptable inexact solutions, and, $(iii)$ the stochastic gradient estimates.
+Assumption~\ref{ass.residual} pertains to properties of two main components: $(i)$ the iterative solver, and $(ii)$ the gradient estimates.
 First, we require that the iterative solver is able to return the exact solution of \eqref{eq.system} in the limit.
-Second, we assume that all acceptable inexact solutions $(\bar{d}_k,\bar\delta_k)$ have norms of residuals $(\|\bar{r}_k\|_1$ and $\|\bar\rho_k\|_1)$ that are reasonably small and bounded uniformly.
-Third, we assume that the stochastic gradients $(\gbar_k)$ computed do not lie {\sl exactly} in the range space of the Jacobian of the constraints $(J_k^T)$ for iterates that are feasible.
+Second, we assume that the stochastic gradients $(\gbar_k)$ computed do not lie exactly in the range space of the Jacobian of the constraints $(J_k^T)$ for iterates that are feasible.
 In general, this is not a strong assumption in the stochastic setting.
 For details about practical linear system solvers see \cite{trefethen1997numerical} and references therein, and, for details about our implemented linear system solver see Sections~\ref{sec.system} and \ref{sec.num_res}. \end{remark}